social-analytics/Middleware/README.md

   4. [Note](#note)

 ## Middleware Config
-  Set middleware for all routes or some specific routes
+  Set middleware for all routes or some specific routes.

-  ###middleware for all route
+  **middleware for all route**
     ```javascript
     var express = require('express')
     var middleware = require(Middleware)